 Buñuelos are delicious fried leavened pastries typical of Spanish cuisine.
-They are made with a batter based on milk, butter, eggs, wheat flour, and baking powder, flavored with anise syrup.
+They are made with a batter of milk, butter, eggs, wheat flour and baking powder, flavored with anise syrup.
 After frying in olive oil, they are dusted with powdered sugar and served hot.
-They are perfect to enjoy as a snack or dessert.
-Try this recipe and be captivated by their unique taste!
+They are perfect as a snack or dessert.
+Try this recipe and let yourself be won over by their unique taste!

-Bring the milk to a boil, add the butter so it melts, and let it cool
+Bring the milk to a boil, add the butter so that it melts and let it cool

 Add the beaten eggs

-Mix the baking powder and salt with the flour, then incorporate into the milk, stirring carefully
+Mix the baking powder and salt into the flour, then incorporate into the milk, stirring carefully

 Transfer it to a floured surface and knead for another 2-3 minutes

-Form 20 balls and let them rest for 5 minutes
+Form 20 balls and let rest for 5 minutes

-Flatten the balls to form circles with a diameter of about 10 cm
+Flatten the balls to form circles about 10 cm in diameter

 Fry in hot oil until golden on both sides